cjm-1/BrickArch/README.md

 and bullseye, with various options for brick dimensions, joint sizes, and number and orientation of joints.

-This repository contains as much of the project as I can reasonably keep as GPL- licensed free, libre open source software and will be added to, pending approval from my employer.
+This repository contains an incomplete version of the current state of BrickArch licensed as free, libre open source software, intended to give an idea of what this project is and how I have attempted to achieve it.

 This could not have been achieved without the help and guidance I've recieved on multiple occasions from [andrew](https://qcad.org/rsforum/memberlist.php?mode=viewprofile&u=2)